Alirajpur Assembly constituency

-Alirajpur Assembly constituency is one of the 230 Vidhan Sabha (Legislative Assembly) constituencies of Madhya Pradesh state in central India.
+Alirajpur is one of the 230 Vidhan Sabha (Legislative Assembly) constituencies of Madhya Pradesh state in central India.
 This constituency came into existence in 1951, as one of the 79 Vidhan Sabha constituencies of the erstwhile Madhya Bharat state.
 This constituency is reserved for the candidates belonging to the Scheduled tribes since its inception.

 Overview

 Alirajpur (constituency number 191) is one of the two Vidhan Sabha constituencies located in Alirajpur district.
 This constituency covers the Alirajpur municipality and part of Alirajpur tehsil of this district.

 Alirajpur is part of Ratlam Lok Sabha constituency along with seven other Vidhan Sabha segments, namely, Jobat in this district, Jhabua, Thandla and Petlawad in Jhabua district and Ratlam Rural, Ratlam City and Sailana in Ratlam district.

-Members of Legislative Assembly
+Members of the Legislative Assembly

 As a constituency of Madhya Bharat: